Solar Terms or Seasonal Points for Spring

 ORGANS: Liver / Gallbladder

 In Chinese Medicine, the Liver and Gallbladder are the organs that represent the lively energy of this season.
-The liver is a large organ located in the upper right of the abdomen, under the diaphragm, partially protected by the ribcage.
+The liver is a large organ located in the upper right abdomen, under the diaphragm and partially protected by the rib cage.
 It is a vital organ in the body, and with hundreds of functions, it supports almost every organ.
 The liver synthesizes amino acids and cholesterol and stores minerals, blood, and vitamins.
-It is also responsible for detoxification and metabolizing carbohydrates, proteins, and fats.
+It is also responsible for detoxification and the metabolism of carbohydrates, proteins, and fats.
 The small organ of the gallbladder sits just beneath the liver.
-It stores and secretes bile, which helps during digestion, particularly fats.
+It stores and secretes bile, which aids in digestion, particularly the breakdown of fats.

-COOKING: During spring, lighter, mildly warming fresh foods that are sweet and pungent should be used.
+COOKING: During spring, use lighter, mildly warming fresh foods that are sweet and pungent.
 The sweet flavour helps support digestion, while the pungent flavour encourages upward and outward movement and disperses any heavy winter accumulation.
 Spring can still be cool and variable, so mildly warming foods help clear accumulated cold and dampness from winter while supporting digestive function.

 Here are a few cooking tips for spring: